Paincakess/paincakess.github.io/_posts/2023-02-11-HTB-Return.md

 ![Box-Info](https://paincakes.sirv.com/Images/HTB/Return/INFO.png)

+# Summary
+This Machine “Return” specially focuses on exploiting a printer’s configuration which was exposed on the website the server was hosting by which we could exploit it and get the credentials to access the machine.
+Then we see that were the are part of “Server Operators groups” which we could use for gaining access to the reverse shell with Administrator Privilege.
+It was an easy and straight forward box.

 ## NMAP Scanning

 Let’s start with scanning the IP with NMAP to enumerate open ports and the services running on the host.